amit6677/RepoMigration/README.md

     ### 5).
 Then select all the checks.
     ### 6).
 Click Create.

+## Code procedure:
+After all inputs were given in code first it will get all the branches from Github account.
+Then Create all branch in bitbucket that it finds in github repo.
+Then get file and files data in that perticuler branch and create simplery fiels in newlly created branch.
+Then we will featch all Open PR in that perticular repositry and create similer in new PR for Newly created branch in bitbucket.

 ## GitHub Code procedure:

 After all the inputs were given code will first fetch all of your branches of the provided repository.